 3. Be patient and gracious

-Some firms move very quickly and call top candidates within days of receiving their resume.
+Some firms move very quickly and call top candidates within days of receiving their resumes.
 Other businesses must go through numerous steps before they contact the people they want to interview.
 Certain companies conduct several rounds of interviews before deciding on one candidate, while others make offers after one phone call and a single in-person interview.

 The hiring process can also take longer than you expect due to internal factors you have no way of knowing about — things like the hiring manager’s vacation, the high number of applicants, questions about the hiring budget or other business priorities that supersede the hiring of a new person.

 Should you follow up after applying for a job?
 Read our take on this common conundrum.

-4. Consider the offer, and be ready to negotiate
+4. Consider the offer — and be ready to negotiate

-5. Set yourself up for long-term success
+5. Set yourself up for success from the start